TJ Friedl Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to surrender 111 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- Brewers pitchers combine to surrender 112 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- The righty last pitched on Saturday against the Pittsburgh Pirates, when he tossed seven innings, allowing two earned runs while giving up one hit.
+- His most recent appearance came on Sunday against the Pittsburgh Pirates, when the right-hander went 6 2/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.